Highland Clearances: Year of the sheep

 The protest was seen by local landowners and law officers in the context of revolution in France, and caused alarm.
 As Sheriff Depute, Donald Macleod reported events to the Lord Advocate, Robert Dundas, in Edinburgh, asking for military help.
 The request was forwarded to London, where Henry Dundas (Robert's uncle) gave orders for the Black Watch to be sent north to assist.
 Until they arrived, Macleod avoided the risk of any action against the protestors that might not be successful.
 In the early hours of 5 August, Macleod, a large party of the gentry from the region, and three companies of soldiers moved to where the sheep had been gathered.
 Most of the protestors fled, but eight were captured in the vicinity and a further four were taken in their homes.
 The protest rapidly faded away.
 Eight of the captives were tried on charges of assaulting the sheep farmers who had impounded their cattle, but were acquitted on the grounds that the violence was self defence.
 Seven of the prisoners were tried on charges of insurrection and found guilty.
 The penalties, at a time when the death penalty was frequently used, were mild.
 The most severe was seven years transportation to Australia for two of the protestors.
-This was not carried out, because they escaped from the prison at Inverness tollbooth.
+This was not carried out, because they escaped from the prison cells in the Inverness Tolbooth.
 No serious attempt was made to track the escapees down.